FazalLabBCM/FazalLabPipelines/docs/BamToBigWig.md

 # BamToBigWig
 The [BamToBigWig](https://fazallabbcm.github.io/FazalLabPipelines/BamToBigWig) pipeline uses the output from [TrimMapCount](https://fazallabbcm.github.io/FazalLabPipelines/TrimMapCount) to create genome tracks for your data.
-The genome tracks will be stored in `bw` files can be uploaded and viewed in interactive tools such as the [UCSC Genome Browser](https://genome.ucsc.edu/).
+The genome tracks will be stored in `bw` files that can be uploaded and viewed in interactive tools such as the [UCSC Genome Browser](https://genome.ucsc.edu/).